-(4) An aseptic processing system which can operate with product in forward flow mode, with less than 518 kPa (75 psig) pressure in the holding tube shall be equipped with a pressure limit indicator/pressure switch in the holding tube to assure that the heated product remains in the liquid phase.
-In systems that do not have a vacuum chamber between the holding tube and the aseptic product side of the regenerator, this can be established by verifying that the aseptic processing equipment cannot operate in forward flow with less than 518 kPa (75 psig) pressure on the aseptically processed side of the regenerator.
-(See Appendix I., Test 9).
-The pressure limit indicator/pressure switch must be interwired so that the FDD, product divert system, product divert valve or other acceptable control system will move to the divert position, if the product pressure falls below a prescribed value.
-The instrument must be set at a pressure 69 kPa (10 psi) above the boiling pressure of the product at its maximum temperature in the holding tube.
+(4) An aseptic processing system which can operate with milk or milk product in forward-flow mode, with less than 518 kPa (75 psig) pressure in the holding tube shall be equipped with a pressure limit indicator/pressure switch in the holding tube to assure that the heated milk or milk product remains in the liquid phase.
+In systems that do not have a vacuum chamber between the holding tube and the aseptic milk or milk product side of the regenerator, this can be established by verifying that the aseptic processing equipment cannot operate in forward-flow with less than 518 kPa (75 psig) pressure on the aseptically processed side of the regenerator.
+(Refer to Appendix I., Test 9).
+The pressure limit indicator/pressure switch must be interwired so that the FDD, milk or milk product divert system, milk or milk product divert valve or other acceptable control system will move to the divert position, if the milk or milk product pressure falls below a prescribed value.
+The instrument must be set at a pressure 69 kPa (10 psi) above the boiling pressure of the milk or milk product at its maximum temperature in the holding tube.
 If this pressure is too low, the resultant vaporization in the holding tube will substantially reduce residence times.

-- (5) With the steam injection process, a differential pressure limit indicator, across the injector, is needed to ensure adequate isolation of the injection chamber.
-The instrument must have a differential pressure switch so that the FDD will move to the divert position if the pressure drop across the injector falls below 69 kPa (10 psi). - e.
+(5) With the steam injection process, a differential pressure limit indicator, across the injector, is needed to ensure adequate isolation of the injection chamber.
+The instrument must have a differential pressure switch so that the FDD will move to the divert position if the pressure drop across the injector falls below 69 kPa (10 psi).

+e.
 Heating by Direct Addition of Steam: Steam injection is an inherently unstable process; accordingly, when steam is injected into a fluid, condensation of the steam may not be completed inside the injector unless the proper design criteria are used.
-Lack of complete condensation inside the injector would cause temperature variations in the holding tube, which could lead to some product particles being processed below filed process temperature.
-When culinary steam is injected directly into milk or milk products, as the means of terminal heating to achieve aseptic processing temperature, the steam injector shall be designed, installed and operated to comply with the following or equally satisfactory specifications: - (1) The product and steam flows must be isolated from pressure fluctuations inside the injection chamber.
-One (1) method of isolation is to insert supplementary orifices on the product inlet and the heated product outlet of each injector.
-The two (2) supplementary orifices must be sized for at least a 69 kPa (10 psi) product pressure drop across the injector during a simulation of normal operations.
-Excessive vibrations, pressure fluctuations or erratic noise levels indicate an unstable steam injection system and a need to check the isolation of the injection chamber. - (2) The process should be as free as possible of non-condensable gases that may evolve from the product or be carried in the steam supply.
-Any two (2) phase flow, caused by the non-condensable gases, would displace the product in the holding tube, resulting in reduced residence times.
+Lack of complete condensation inside the injector would cause temperature variations in the holding tube, which could lead to some milk or milk product particles being processed below filed process temperature.
+When culinary steam is injected directly into milk or milk products, as the means of terminal heating to achieve aseptic processing temperature, the steam injector shall be designed, installed and operated to comply with the following or equally satisfactory specifications:

+(1) The milk or milk product and steam flows must be isolated from pressure fluctuations inside the injection chamber.
+One (1) method of isolation is to insert supplementary orifices on the milk or milk product inlet and the heated milk or milk product outlet of each injector.
+The two (2) supplementary orifices must be sized for at least a 69 kPa (10 psi) milk or milk product pressure drop across the injector during a simulation of normal operations.
+Excessive vibrations, pressure fluctuations or erratic noise levels indicate an unstable steam injection system and a need to check the isolation of the injection chamber.

+(2) The process should be as free as possible of non-condensable gases that may evolve from the milk or milk product or be carried in the steam supply.
+Any two (2) phase flow, caused by the non-condensable gases, would displace the milk or milk product in the holding tube, resulting in reduced residence times.
 In addition, these gases in the steam supply may also markedly alter the condensation mechanism at the point of injection.
-Accordingly, the steam boiler shall be supplied with a deaerator.
-The deaerator will aid in keeping the product in the holding tube as free as possible of non-condensable gases.
+Accordingly, the steam boiler shall be supplied with a de-aerator.
+The de-aerator will aid in keeping the milk or milk product in the holding tube as free as possible of non-condensable gases.